 This fund has always outshone others.
 In active funds, multi cap funds form a major portion of investment in India by standing at 93.18%.
 This is followed by 37.24% in big size companies, 13.46% in mid cap stocks, and 28.38% in small cap stocks.

-Compared to other mutual funds, they have shown excellent potential for long-term investment.
+Compared to other mutual funds, quant mutual funds have shown excellent potential for long term investment options.

 According to the Investment Management Agreement, the Trustee Company has designated the quant Money Managers Limited to look after the mutual funds.